guysoft/OctoPi/README.rst

 --------------

 #.
 Unzip the image and install it to an sd card `like any other Raspberry Pi image <https://www.raspberrypi.org/documentation/installation/installing-images/README.md>`_
 #.
-Configure your WiFi by editing ``octopi-wpa-supplicant.txt`` on the root of the flashed card when using it like a thumb drive
+Configure your WiFi by editing ``octopi-wpa-supplicant.txt`` on the root of the flashed card when using it like a thumb drive.
+If you can't find it, you might have mounted the main Linux partition; instead, mount the W95 FAT32 partition
 #.
 Boot the Pi from the card
 #.
 Log into your Pi via SSH (it is located at ``octopi.local`` `if your computer supports bonjour <https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview>`_ or the IP address assigned by your router), default username is "pi", default password is "raspberry".
 Run ``sudo raspi-config``.
 Once that is open:

    a.
 Change the password via "Change User Password"
    b.
 Optionally: Change the configured timezone via "Localization Options" > "Timezone".
    c.
 Optionally: Change the hostname via "Network Options" > "Hostname".
 Your OctoPi instance will then no longer be reachable under ``octopi.local`` but rather the hostname you chose postfixed with ``.local``, so keep that in mind.

    You can navigate in the menus using the arrow keys and Enter.
 To switch to selecting the buttons at the bottom use Tab.

    You do not need to expand the filesystem, current versions of OctoPi do this automatically.

 OctoPrint is located at `http://octopi.local <http://octopi.local>`_ and also at `https://octopi.local <https://octopi.local>`_.
 Since the SSL certificate is self signed (and generated upon first boot), you will get a certificate warning at the latter location, please ignore it.